German flood victims find Christmas cheer amid loss | DW | 23.12.2021

 The Diels' Christmas tree, decorated with colorful glass balls, stands in front of the house, for now.
 Inside, they are still plastering and painting.
 Furniture is still missing, as are doors, and kitchen furniture.
 "But the main thing is that we're home again," says Diel.
 Tomorrow, his wife Nicole wants to set up a nativity scene with the figurines they use every year: Joseph, baby Jesus, livestock and shepherds — they all survived the flood unscathed.

 From Schuld, I travel on, across temporary bridges and past the countless excavators used to rebuild the riverbank.
-They have heaped up small mounds of earth, tree roots, mounds of car tires, mounds of plastic pipes.
+They have heaped up small mounds of earth, tree roots, car tires and plastic pipes.

 By the roadside, I see a few frostbitten pansies, planted around a granite stele.
 Someone has placed candles, angels made of wood or white stone around it.
 This little memorial was put up to commemorate a family of five who died in the flood.
 Five of a total of 134 people lost their lives that night in the Ahr valley.
 The parents had taken refuge on the roof of their house in Ahrbrück with their five-, six- and sixteen-year-old children as the water rose higher and higher.
 But the flood swept them away along with their house, and all that remained of it was the cellar.